-Insights About Selection of Hymns and Songs
+Insights About Included Hymns and Songs

-Also included are 5 religious songs important to them.
+Also included are 6 religious songs important to them.

-The dropdown submenu top left provides links to both 1) a simple and 2) an augmented playlist for the 26 hymns and songs.
-Except for the lyrics to the hymn "Morning Has Broken", all hymns are now out-of-copyright, i.e., public domain.
-Additionally, two of the songs are still under copyright:
+The dropdown submenu top left provides links to both 1) a simple and 2) an augmented (or annnotated) playlist for the 27 hymns and songs.
+All but one of the hymns are public domain as of 2024, except for lyrics to the hymn "Morning Has Broken".
+Additionally, lyrics to the song "Be Thou with Them" are still under copyright.

-In addition, the album includes 5 religious songs representing a combination of service and religious songs.
+In addition, the album includes 6 religious songs representing a combination of service and religious songs.

 Two are service songs from the back of hymnals, which are commonly considered doxology or service songs/benedictions, rather than congregational hymns.
 They are:

-The other 3 songs came from several sources:
+The other 4 songs came from several sources:

 The other grand-daughter involved in this story, is the one David's mother's sister went to Alaska to assist, Ms. Donna Hicks.
 She later sent an artistic rendering as a framed copy of the song's lyrics to David's mother from Alaska.
 She hung them on her bedroom wall, where they hung until she died.
 (David now has that copy of the framed lyrics Donna sent to his mother.)